Marangona Lugana

 Groppello, Marzemino, Barbera, Sangiovese · Lake Garda · approx. €13

-Pairs with: Aperitif, antipasti, sushi, grilled vegetables, Lake Garda sardines.
+Pairs with: aperitif, antipasti, sushi, grilled vegetables, Lake Garda sardines.

 The Marangona Tasting Case

-Once across Marangona — six bottles, four wines:
+A complete journey through Marangona — six bottles, four wines:

-• 2× Marangona Lugana 2025 — the entry point, saline minerality for €13
+- 2× Marangona Lugana 2025 — the entry-level wine, salty minerality for €13

-• 1× Cemento Lugana 2024 — the Tre Bicchieri winner, skin contact in concrete
+- 1× Cemento Lugana 2024 — the Tre Bicchieri winner, skin contact in concrete

-• 1× TreCampane Lugana 2024 — the principal wine, 94 points Decanter
+- 1× TreCampane Lugana 2024 — the flagship wine, 94 points Decanter

-• 2× Chiaretto 2025 — organic rosé from four Lake Garda varieties, only 4,000 bottles/year
+- 2× Chiaretto 2025 — organic rosé from four Lake Garda grape varieties, only 4,000 bottles/year

-Order tasting case
+Order tasting pack

 6 bottles · approx. €96